finbourne/lusid-sdk-python-preview/sdk/docs/PortfolioGroupsApi.md

 by_taxlots = True # bool | Whether or not to expand the holdings to return the underlying tax-lots.
 Defaults to              False. (optional)

 try:
-    # [EXPERIMENTAL] Get holdings for transaction portfolios in portfolio group
+    # [EARLY ACCESS] Get holdings for transaction portfolios in portfolio group
     api_response = api_instance.get_holdings_for_portfolio_group(scope, code, effective_at=effective_at, as_at=as_at, filter=filter, property_keys=property_keys, by_taxlots=by_taxlots)
     pprint(api_response)
 except ApiException as e: